+My first Make magazine!
 At the time it was the size of a small book and not today’s full book size.
 Bre Pettis was holding the marvelous 3D printer made out of plywood on the magazine cover.
+(I believe its the Cupcake model on the cover.)
 I bought the magazine, but I didn’t have the cash to buy the printer at the time.

 It was a couple years later until I saved up enough money to get one, I found out Makerbot had a clearance sale going on for their Thing-o-matic, which was the newer model after the Cupcake.
 It took me 2 weeks to fully assemble the Thing-o-matic, but little did I know at the time, that it was very hard to calibrate the machine.